databendlabs/databend-docs/docs/en/guides/20-cloud/20-manage/01-monitor.md

 ## SQL History

-The **SQL History** page displays a list of SQL statements that have been executed by all users within your organization.
+The **SQL History** tab displays a list of SQL statements that have been executed by all users within your organization.
 By clicking **Filter** at the top of the list, you can filter records by multiple dimensions.

 Clicking a record on the **SQL History** page reveals detailed information on how Databend Cloud executed the SQL statement, providing access to the following tabs:

 - **Query Details**: Includes Query State (success or failure), Rows Scanned, Warehouse, Bytes Scanned, Start Time, End Time, and Handler Type.
 - **Query Profile**: Illustrates how the SQL statement was executed.
 For more information, see [Query Profile](/guides/query/query-profile).

+## Task History

+The **Task History** tab offers a comprehensive log of all executed tasks within your organization, enabling users to review task settings and monitor their status.

 ## Audit

-The **Audit** page records the operation logs of all organization members, including the operation type, operation time, IP address, and the account of the operator.
+The **Audit** tab records the operation logs of all organization members, including the operation type, operation time, IP address, and the account of the operator.
 By clicking **Filter** at the top of the list, you can filter records by multiple dimensions.